 This products are best applied to the hair when it is soaking wet, and if you've applied a curl booster then these products go right on top after.
 You can rake them, brusht them in or glide them on, but here's the general rule of thumb:

-The curlier your hair, you're more likely to rake products in or even apply them using a Denman brush (carried here in the online store).
+- The curlier your hair, you're more likely to rake products in or apply them using a Denman brush or Flexy Brush(carried here in the online store).

-Exception: If you're a wavy and you prefer your curls separated, rake in your products.
+- Exception: If you're a wavy and you prefer your curls separated, rake in your products.

-Add a quick splash of COLD water to your scalp and let it trickle down over the hair after applying to bring your curls back together and close the cuticle.
+- Add a quick splash of COLD water to your scalp and let it trickle down over the hair after applying to bring your curls back together and close the cuticle.

-On dry winter days, you can add a corn kernel size of honey to the total amount of gel you're applying to the whole head of hair.
+- On dry winter days, you can add a corn kernel size of honey to the total amount of gel you're applying to the whole head of hair.
 It helps moisture from the atmosphere be drawn into your hair to keep the curls from drying out.

-Scrunch-squeeze like crazy to remove all water from the hair and get the most bouncy curls and diffuse dry for the most curls and volume.
+- Scrunch-squeeze like crazy to remove all water from the hair and get the most bouncy curls and diffuse dry for the most curls and volume.

-To elongate curls, 'MILK THE COW' motions down larger sections of hair to remove excess moisture and hood dry or air dry to keep curls elongated.
+- To elongate curls, 'MILK THE COW' motions down larger sections of hair to remove excess moisture and hood dry or air dry to keep curls elongated.

-Read the product descriptions for more info on how to use each one.
+Read product descriptions for more details.